AndersWiren-333/Sample_scripts/README.txt

 have done in the past.
 Most Perl and R scripts/modules are part of a pipeline for differential gene expression analysis based on RNAseq data, but for licensing reasons not all parts of the pipeline can be published here at this time.
-The SQL scripts are a few samples of work I did do query and modify MySQL databases that were the output of a pipeline ("Stacks") for SNP discovery based on RADseq data.
+The SQL scripts are a few samples of work I did to query and modify MySQL databases that were the output of a pipeline ("Stacks") for SNP discovery based on RADseq data.

 *Repository structure*